egmp7/Seratium/readme.md

 ## Speed Component

-Each Deck has access to an instance of the controller DJAudioPlayer respectively, allowing communication between these two classes.
+Each Deck has access to an instance of the controller DJAudioPlayer, allowing communication between the GUI and the controller.
 The ResamplingAudioSource is instantiated in DJAudioPlayer and possesses the ResamplingRatio property that varies the speed of the track.
 The Speed component sets the ResamplingRatio between 0.5 and 1.5 with a slider listener.
 Similar to the MixerAudioSource, the resamplingAudioSource uses the audio life cycle to send the output information.

 ```